 What is Disbursement?

 Disbursement–or payment disbursement–is the delivery of payment from a business’s bank account to a third party’s bank account.
-Disbursement refers to a range of payment types, including cash, electronic funds transfer, checks and more.
-All disbursements are recorded to show how a business spends money over time.
+The disbursement meaning refers to a range of payment types, including cash, electronic funds transfer, checks, and more.
+All disbursements are recorded in the general ledger to show how a business spends money over time.

 Cash disbursements measure the amount of money that’s actually flowing out of a company, which may be very different from the company’s profit or loss.
-It’s a form of payment from a public or dedicated fund on behalf of a client to a third party, where reimbursement is subsequently sought.
+It’s a form of payment from a public or dedicated fund (in their own name) on behalf of a client (to a third party), where reimbursement is subsequently sought.
 In general, disbursement is a term that describes the spending and distribution of money from a financial institution.

 A disbursement voucher (DV) is a form that is submitted to have a check prepared for payment.
 This money is then used to pay an organization or individual for goods or services rendered.
 A DV can have multiple payees depending on what debt is being settled.
 These payments are generally made through clearing/deposit bank accounts.
 The voucher then gets filed with financial statements.